OlegWock/inject-react-anywhere/README.md

 type StylesInjector = <P>(Component: ComponentType<P>, shadowHost: HTMLDivElement, shadowRoot: ShadowRoot, mountingInto: HTMLDivElement) => ComponentType<P>;
 ```

-Implementing your own style injector you can add support for other styling solutions.
-For reference please check [`emotion.tsx`](src/emotion.tsx) or [`styled-components.tsx`](src/styled-components.tsx) which implement `StylesInjector`.
+By implementing your own style injector you can add support for other styling solutions.
+For reference please check [`emotion.tsx`](src/emotion.tsx) or [`styled-components.tsx`](src/styled-components.tsx), they both are implementations of `StylesInjector`.

 `createInjectableComponent` returns plain object with provided component and metadata.
 You most likely don't want to mofidy or use it directly, just pass them to `injectComponent` function.